-The Group's results are also included in the audited consolidated financial statements of Heathrow Finance plc for the year ended 31 December 2023, which is the parent undertaking of the smallest group to consolidate these financial statements.
 They are also included in the audited consolidated financial statements of Heathrow Airport Holdings Limited and FGP Topco Limited for the year ended 31 December 2023.

-Copies of the financial statements of FGP Topco Limited, Heathrow Airport Holdings Limited and Heathrow Finance plc can be obtained by writing to the Company Secretarial Department at The Compass Centre, Nelson Road, Hounslow, Middlesex, TW6 2GW.
+Copies of the financial statements of FGP Topco Limited, Heathrow Airport Holdings Limited and Heathrow Finance plc may be obtained by writing to the Company Secretarial Department at The Compass Centre, Nelson Road, Hounslow, Middlesex, TW6 2GW.
 This is the registered office for the smallest and the largest undertaking to consolidate these financial statements.

-27 SUBSIDIARIES
+27 Subsidiaries